monday-sun/monday-sun.github.io/dev-blog/_posts/2024-04-11-micro-commits.md

 # Credit

-This process was taught to me originally as part of Arlo Belshee's [Read-by-Refactoring](https://arlobelshee.com/the-core-6-refactorings/) class at Tableau Software
+This process was taught to me originally as part of Arlo Belshee's [Read-by-Refactoring](https://arlobelshee.com/the-core-6-refactorings/) class at Tableau Software.

-# Related